agombolay/ribose-map/Set-Up-Instructions/Required-Software.md

   * Compared to BedGraph files, bigWig files are a faster way to display data in the UCSC Genome Browser

 * [R] (https://www.r-project.org/)
+ * R software is used to create nucleotide frequency plots

 * [Trimmomatic] (http://www.usadellab.org/cms/?page=trimmomatic)